hapax/hapax.github.io/assets/simple-physics.md

 walker will explore a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover that region.
-A drop of dye in water consists of many random walkers, spreading quickly before the $\sqrt{t}$ scaling slows it down.

 *DNA polymer.* We start with a biological application.
 When a cell nucleus ruptures, the tightly coiled DNA